 Expertise in Haines

 No doubt, Joe is an ideal guide for a tour like this, since he has published a photography book himself: Where Eagles Gather, the Story of the Alaska Chilkat Bald Eagle Preserve.
 Aside from Joe himself, the knowledgeable guides all share a passion for the history and beauty of Haines.
 They are an eclectic mix: some are retired, and many are longtime, year-round residents of Haines.

-You can choose from the Chilkoot Lake Nature and Bear Viewing tour, or a photography tour based in Haines.
+Joe’s tours of Haines are also available from Skagway.
+The tours begin with a 45 minute Fast Ferry journey along the fjord connecting Haines to Skagway.
+You can choose from the Chilkoot Lake Nature and Bear Viewing tour or a photography tour.
 All of the tours are designed for small groups; they use vans or small buses to get you around the area, so you can see both dramatic landscapes and the creatures that live here.
 The wildlife viewing tours focus primarily on bald eagles and, beginning in August, brown-bear viewing.

-The photography tours, meanwhile, take place in Haines.
+The Haines Photography tour explores the dramatic scenery and wildlife around Haines.
 Guides stay flexible on the photography tours, going where the best light (and weather) is, as well as the best chance of seeing wildlife, depending on the group, time of day, and season.
 If you’re an expert photographer yourself, you’ll appreciate the care that the guides have taken to scout out the best locations.
 And if you’re an amateur shutterbug, you’ll get great tips on upping your photography skills.
 Either way, you’ll get an educational look at their area from a real insider.

 A Parting Gift That Pays Dividends

-You also get a bonus with the photography tours: Not only do you get a visual feast, but the guides will help you take your photography skills to the next level—a souvenir that will enrich the rest of your vacation, and other vacations to come.
+You also get a bonus with the photography tour : Not only do you get a visual feast, but the guides will help you take your photography skills to the next level—a souvenir that will enrich the rest of your vacation, and other vacations to come.